BioMarin Provides 1.5 years of Clinical Data for Valoctocogene Roxaparvovec Gene Therapy for Severe Haemophilia A

 - UCL story: http://www.ucl.ac.uk/news/news-articles/1217/131217-UCL-research-leads-to-haemophilia-therapy-success.

-Hemophilia A, also called Factor VIII (FVIII) deficiency or classic hemophilia, is a genetic disorder caused by missing or defective Factor VIII, a clotting protein.
+Haemophilia A, also called Factor VIII (FVIII) deficiency or classic haemophilia, is a genetic disorder caused by missing or defective Factor VIII, a clotting protein.
 Although it is passed down from parents to children, about 1/3 of cases are caused by a spontaneous mutation, a new mutation that was not inherited.
-As an X-linked disorder, hemophilia A mostly affects males, occurring in approximately 1 in 5,000 male births.
+As an X-linked disorder, haemophilia A mostly affects males, occurring in approximately 1 in 5,000 male births.
 People living with the disease are not able to form blood clots efficiently and are at risk for excessive bleeding from modest injuries, potentially endangering their life.
-People with severe hemophilia often bleed spontaneously into their muscles or joints.
-The standard of care for the 43% of hemophilia A patients who are severely affected, is a prophylactic regimen of Factor VIII infusions three times per week.
+People with severe haemophilia often bleed spontaneously into their muscles or joints.
+The standard of care for the 43% of haemophilia A patients who are severely affected, is a prophylactic regimen of Factor VIII infusions three times per week.
 Even with prophylactic regimens, many patients still experience microbleeds and spontaneous bleeding events that result in progressive joint damage.

 BioMarin is a global biotechnology company that develops and commercializes innovative therapies for patients with serious and life-threatening rare and ultra-rare genetic diseases.
 The company’s portfolio consists of six commercialized products and multiple clinical and pre-clinical product candidates.
 For additional information, please visit www.biomarin.com.
 Information on BioMarin’s website is not incorporated by reference into this press release.

 About UCL Business PLC